Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 What would be more useful is if we do both bits of "work" at the same time.
 What we need to happen is for both Futures to be polled at the same time.
 This is often called "joining".

-We can... although we shouldn't, we'll come on to that in a bit... create a Join Future something like this (I've hidden some of the code as its less relevant, but you can see it with the eye button.
+We can... although we shouldn't, we'll come on to that in a bit... create a Join Future something like this.
+I've hidden some code as it's less relevant, but you can see it with the eye button.

 ```rust
 # use std::cell::RefCell;